-By Bus -- To Urubamba (1 1/2-2 hr. from Cusco), you can go either via Pisac or via Chinchero (a slightly more direct route).
-Buses, or combis (S/5), depart from Av.
+By Bus -- To Urubamba (1 1/2–2 hr. from Cusco), you can go either via Pisac or via Chinchero (a slightly more direct route).
+Buses, or combis (S/6), depart from Av.
 Grau s/n, Cdra.
-1, in Cusco and arrive at Terminal Terrestre (no phone), the main bus terminal, about a kilometer (1/2 mile) from town on the main road to Ollantaytambo.
+1, in Cusco and arrive at Terminal Terrestre (no phone), the main bus terminal, about a kilometer from town on the main road to Ollantaytambo.
 Buses from the Urubamba terminal depart for Cusco and Chinchero (1 hr.), as well as Ollantaytambo (30 min.).
-Combis for other points in the Sacred Valley depart from the intersection of the main road at Avenida Castilla.
+Combis for other points in the Sacred Valley depart from the intersection of the main road at Avenida Castilla, for S/2 to S/4.
 To continue on to Yucay, just a couple of kilometers down the road, catch a mototaxi or a regular taxi in Urubamba or a colectivo along the highway (headed east, the opposite direction of the bus terminal from town).

-By Taxi -- From Cusco, you can catch a cab to Urubamba for about S/70.
-Shared cars in Cusco leave from Calle Pavitos 567 for Urubamba; they charge just S/10 per person and take about an hour.
-If you're headed directly to the Valley upon arrival in Cusco, have your hotel arrange for pickup at the airport.
-If it's a market day, you can easily arrange for the driver to take you to Pisac or Chinchero for a brief stopover along the way.
-For taxi or minivan trips around the Valley, try Roberto Angles Ochoa (tel.
-084/984-752-565).
+By Taxi -- From Cusco, you can catch a cab to Urubamba for about S/60 to S/70.
+Shared cars in Cusco leave from Calle Pavitos 567 for Urubamba; they charge just S/10 per person and take about 1 1/2 hr.
+If you’re headed directly to the valley upon arrival in Cusco, have your hotel arrange for pickup at the airport.
+You can easily negotiate for the driver to take you to Pisac or Chinchero to visit the markets for a brief stopover along the way.
+For taxi or minivan trips around the valley, try Cusco Taxi (www.officialcuscotaxi.com; tel.
+084/652-880).

 Urubamba is the best spot for Internet cabinas in the Sacred Valley region, with a good supply of machines and fast connections all around town.
 Academia Internet Urubamba (no phone), established with the help of an American exchange student, is 2 blocks northeast of the Plaza de Armas, on the corner of Jirón Belén and Jirón Grau.
 There are also a couple of Internet cabinas on the main square.
 If you need a post office in Urubamba, you'll also find one on the Plaza de Armas.